priyansh-agarwal02/ChatGPT-on-Flask/README.md

 # chat-gpt-starter
 This is a Python Flask starter pack for a ChatGPT project that uses OpenAI API to create a ChatGPT chatbox.
+In this , I have named it Healthwise ChatGPT.